-In May 2020, the Company engaged MRIGlobal, a leading applied scientific research organization, to provide analytical and clinical validation studies for Sona's COVID-19 rapid detection, point-of-care, antigen test which has been used for submission to Health Canada for an Interim Order ("IO") and the FDA for an Emergency Use Authorization ("EUA").
+In May 2020, the Company engaged MRIGlobal, a leading applied scientific research organization, to provide analytical and clinical validation studies for Sona's COVID-19 rapid detection, point-of-care, antigen test which has been used for submission to Health Canada for an Interim Order ("IO") and the United States Food and Drug Administration ("FDA") for an Emergency Use Authorization ("EUA").
 MRIGlobal has three ISO 9001, CLIA certified, and FDA compliant BSL-3 laboratories located throughout the United States and works with government and corporate clients from around the world.

 The project work occurred in MRIGlobal's Kansas City laboratories and assessed Sona's test using live SARS-CoV-2 virus following its past, successful internal evaluation using gamma irradiated COVID-19 virus.
 The EUA studies followed the FDA's guidance for antigen testing, including assessments for sensitivity, specificity, cross-reactivity, and interfering substances using patient samples and contrived (live viral culture) samples.
-The results of this assessment has been included as part of the Company's regulatory submissions to Health Canada for an IO and the FDA for an EUA.
-The Company expects to benefit from the regulatory relief offered by the FDA to expedite the availability of diagnostics associated with the COVID-19 disease, subject to certain conditions.
+The results of this assessment were included as part of the Company's regulatory submissions to Health Canada for an IO and the FDA for an EUA.

-MRIGlobal, using live COVID-19 viral cultures, determined the test to have a Limit of Detection ("LOD") of 2.1 x 10^2 TCID50 which corresponds to an ability to detect the virus in patients with 'low' viral loads in 15 minutes, as compared to RT-PCR testing which typically takes 24-48 hours to detect the virus.
+MRIGlobal, using live COVID-19 viral cultures, determined the test to have a Limit of Detection ("LOD") of 2.1 x 10^2 TCID50 which corresponds to an ability to detect the virus in patients with 'low' viral loads in 15 minutes, as compared to RT-PCR testing which typically takes 24 to 48 hours to detect the virus.
 LOD is the minimum amount of target microorganisms that can be reliably detected under optimal conditions and is an essential step in determining the sensitivity of any assay.
 Current studies show positive COVID-19 patients presenting symptoms have viral loads in the $10^4 - 10^6$ range.

 In-house validation studies were also conducted to assess potential clinical performance of the test using 30 nasopharyngeal samples from healthy individuals who were presumed negative for COVID-19.
-Results from the study generated a specificity of 96% (29/30) and a sensitivity of 96% (28/29) and a Limit of Detection ("LOD") of 2.1 x 102 TCID50.
+Results from the study generated a specificity of 96% (29/30) and a sensitivity of 96% (28/29) and a Limit of Detection ("LOD") of 2.1 x 10^2 TCID50.
 All specimen samples tested generated negative results, except for one, generating the above result of 96% specificity.
 To generate the sensitivity data, the remnants of each negative sample were spiked with gamma irradiated COVID-19 virus and the tests rerun to determine the positive results, generating the above result of 96% sensitivity.
-Sales of the tests are now permitted under a 'research use only' label until full regulatory authority is granted, in relevant territories, at which time this label requirement would be lifted.

 As the pandemic continues and the understanding of COVID-19 improves, regulators have placed greater emphasis on clinical, 'in-field' evaluations of rapid tests at the point of care to ensure they can be deployed with confidence.
-Following consultation with MRIGlobal and the FDA, Sona entered into an independent clinical, in-field evaluation study ("CES") to generate the data to support its analytical and clinical data as part of the submission it has made to Health Canada for an interim order ("IO") and the FDA for emergency use authorization ("EUA").
-In-field collection of a minimum of 30 confirmed negative and 30 confirmed positive specimens and the associated data analysis has been completed.
-The Company engaged the King Fahd Research Center lab at King Abdulaziz University within SaudiVax, a life sciences joint venture between PnuVax Inc. of the United States and UYC Inc. of Saudi Arabia, to deliver the results of the study.
+Following consultation with MRIGlobal and the FDA, Sona entered into an independent clinical, in-field evaluation study ("CES") to generate the data to support its analytical and clinical data as part of the submission it has made to Health Canada for an IO and the FDA for EUA.
+In-field collection of a minimum of 30 confirmed negative and 30 confirmed positive specimens and the associated data analysis was completed.
+The Company engaged the King Fahd Research Center lab at King Abdulaziz University within SaudiVax, a life sciences joint venture between PnuVax Inc. of the United States and UYC Inc. of Saudi Arabia, to carry out the CES.